faraz89/Bioinformatics-data-mining-and-analysis/README.md

-# Scripts to analyse and mine bioinformatic data
+# Scripts to analyse and mine bioinformatics data